Nariné Simonian

-Narine Simonian (sometimes written only as Nariné, born 1965 in Gyumri, Armenia) is one of the most baroque French organists, as well as a pianist, musical director and producer of operas, born in Gyumri, Armenia.
-Nariné is also an organist, an harpsichord and pianoforte player as well as a pianist, mainly specializing in baroque genre, with a strong emphasis on Johann Sebastian Bach.
+Nariné Simonian (sometimes written only as Nariné, born 1965 in Gyumri, Armenia) is an Armenian-born French organist, pianist, musical director, and producer of operas.
+She specializes in baroque music, with a strong emphasis on Johann Sebastian Bach.

-President of the French nonprofit Association "Les Amis de Gumri.France" ("Friends of Gyumri"), Nariné dreams of raising enough money to set up an organ in her native city, Gyumri (Leninakan).

 Biography

-Born in the city of Gyumri, in 1965, Narine started studying the instrument at the age of six years.
+Born in the city of Gyumri, in 1965, Simonian started studying piano at the age of six years.
 In 1976, she was admitted to the Normal School of Music, where she graduated and was awarded the gold medal in 1980.
-From 1981 to 1985, Narine Simonian followed the Curriculum of the National School of Music of Yerevan, where she graduated as a professional concert pianist (first prize, unanimously awarded) and soloist of chamber music ensemble.
+From 1981 to 1985, Simonian followed the Curriculum of the National School of Music of Yerevan, where she graduated as a professional concert pianist (first prize, unanimously awarded) and soloist of chamber music ensemble.
 She also graduated as a professional concert organist and was, again, awarded the first prize unanimously, in 1989.
-From 1989 to 1991, she was a soloist at the Philharmonic Hall of Yerevan Armenia and gave concerts and master-classes in Moscow, Tallinn, Helsinki, etc...
+From 1989 to 1991, she was a soloist at the Philharmonic Hall of Yerevan, Armenia and gave concerts and masterclasses in Moscow, Tallinn, and Helsinki, among others.

-In 1991, she decided to take classes in France, under the direction of famed French organist Marie-Claire Alain, Huguette Dreyfus and Andre Isoir.
+In 1991, she decided to take classes in France, under the direction of French organists Marie-Claire Alain, Huguette Dreyfus and Andre Isoir.
 She was awarded the First Prize for organ unanimously at the CNR of Rueil-Malmaison, class of Marie-Claire Alain (1993) and received the First Prize unanimously at the national competition of Organ in the Paris area, in 1995 (Ile-de-France).
-In 1994, she received the Citation of Excellence in the competition for excellence in organ CNR of Rueil-Malmaison, class of Marie-Claire Alain, and the Award of Excellence (mention virtuosity) in organ at the CNR of Rueil Malmaison Class Susan Landale (1995).
+In 1994, she received the Citation of Excellence in the competition for excellence in organ CNR of Rueil-Malmaison, class of Marie-Claire Alain, and the Award of Excellence (mention virtuosity) in organ at the CNR of Rueil-Malmaison, class of Susan Landale (1995).
 She also won the Grand Prize Contest International Mendelssohn-Liszt in Switzerland in 1994.
-Since 2009, she has also had the great privilege of being advised by the illustrious Andre Isoir.
+Since 2009, she has also been advised by Andre Isoir.

+President of the French nonprofit Association "Les Amis de Gumri.France" ("Friends of Gyumri"), Simonian spearheads an effort to raise enough money to set up an organ in her native city of Gyumri.